Goli4thus/linvstmanager/README.md

 #### General
 - _Link folder_: The folder where all softlink will be created in and therefore the only location your DAW needs to be pointed at to "scan".
-- _'VstDllCheck.exe'_: This is a small utility program which, if selected here, can be activated during _scanning_ for VSTs in order to verify encountered _*.dll_ files actually being VST2 files.
-After install it is located in _{repo-folder}/src/VstDllCheck/_

 After all that, take a moment and explore the menu bar.
 Some operations are also available via right mouse click.
 Furthermore every operation can be done using a keyboard shortcut as well.